portobello-road/warrant-canary/README.md

 Principle contributors to Portobello Road will in fact comply with such warrants and their provision for secrecy.

-As an addtional threat, formal, informal and illegal activites by some entities may force the inclusion of a 'back door' or other vulnerability in Portobello Road systems or protocols by principle contributors which may compromise or otherwise
+As an additional threat, formal, informal and illegal activities by some entities may force the inclusion of a 'back door' or other vulnerability in Portobello Road systems or protocols by principle contributors which may compromise or otherwise